Environment and sexual orientation: Prenatal environment

 The sexually dimorphic nucleus of the preoptic area (SDN-POA) is a key region of the brain which differs between males and females in humans and a number of mammals (e.g., sheep/rams, mice, rats), and is caused by sex differences in hormone exposure.
 The INAH-3 region is bigger in males than in females, and is thought to be a critical region in sexual behavior.
-Dissection studies found that gay men had significantly smaller sized INAH-3 than heterosexual males, which is shifted in the female typical direction, a finding first demonstrated by neuroscientist Simon LeVay, which has been replicated.
+Dissection studies found that gay men had smaller sized INAH-3 than heterosexual males, shifted in the female typical direction, a finding first demonstrated by neuroscientist Simon LeVay, which has been partially replicated by William Byne, who found gay men had intermediate sized INAH-3.
 Dissection studies are rare, however, due to lack of funding and brain samples.

 Long-term studies of domesticated sheep have found that 6-8% of rams have a homosexual preference through their life.
 Dissection of ram brains also found a similar smaller (feminized) structure in homosexually oriented rams compared to heterosexually oriented rams in the equivalent brain region to the human SDN, the ovine sexually dimorphic nucleus (oSDN).
 The size of the sheep oSDN has also been demonstrated to be formed in utero, rather than postnatally, underscoring the role of prenatal hormones in masculinization of the brain for sexual attraction.

 Other studies in humans have relied on brain imaging technology, such as research led by Ivanka Savic which compared hemispheres of the brain.
 This research found that straight men had right hemispheres 2% larger than the left, described as a modest but "highly significant difference" by LeVay.
 In heterosexual women, the two hemispheres were the same size.
 In gay men, the two hemispheres were also the same size, or sex atypical, while in lesbians, the right hemispheres were slightly larger than the left, indicating a small shift in the male direction.